LHS Tools for Success

 - Seek EXTRA Help (tutoring) – Ask the teacher if you can get some help before or after school if they are available, or take advantage of our FREE tutoring opportunities.
 We have various options these days for students to get that extra help they need:

-- Homework Helpers – On Wednesday afternoons from 2:45-3:30, tutors will be available in the Career Center to offer peer tutoring to other students in need or just for group study.
-These facilitating students will be high achieving Juniors and Seniors.
-Transportation is the responsibility of the student and their Family.
+- PEER TUTORING – Tutors are available in the Library to offer peer tutoring to other students in need or just for group study.
+These facilitating students are high achieving Juniors and Seniors.

 - Peer Tutoring by NHS at Bealeton Library – Tuesdays from 5-7pm.
 Similar to the above tutoring using top notch Junior and Senior National Honor Society students.